galvarado/immutable-infrastructure-demo/README.md

 # immutable-Infrastructure-demo
- Demo project that uses Packer, Ansible, and Terraform to build inmutable infrastructure
+ Demo project that uses Packer, Ansible, and Terraform to build immutable infrastructure

 Workflow:
  - Bake the golden image with packer.
 It use ansible to provision the software.
 (In this demo just update packages)